AI-Assisted Curriculum Adaptation for Mixed-Ability Classes

 - age-appropriateness and bias check before deployment

-- keep assessment criteria stable across variants
+- stable assessment criteria across variants unless intentionally changed

 Tools & Models Referenced